Procedural Direction WC1 – Compensation payable on death

 Evidence in support

-29. Depending on the nature of the Application before the Commission, certain documents should be attached in support.
-Supporting documents may include:
+- Depending on the nature of the Application before the Commission, certain documents should be attached in support.
+All documents must relate to the resolution of the real issues in the proceedings and be attached in a single document bundle and:

 (a) death certificate;